Five months later, jurors face tough task in Madoff aides' trial

 Over five months, they have heard more than 40 witnesses; the transcript of the trial weighed in at 12,000 pages.
 The government has introduced 1,600 exhibits, some of them hundreds of pages long.

 Closing arguments alone lasted nearly 25 hours, spread across two weeks.
 And U.S. District Judge Laura Taylor Swain’s two sets of jury instructions to help jurors understand how to apply the law to the evidence ran an astonishing 250 pages.
-They took her more than eight hours, with the judge finishing delivering them Monday and sending the jury out to start deliberating.
+They will have taken her more than eight hours by the time she finishes delivering them on Monday and sends the jury out to start deliberating.

 The jury must eventually render a verdict on 31 separate charges, some of which apply to more than one defendant.